LibreCodeCoop/CustomFieldsBundle/README.md

 # CustomFields

-Add custom fields to user preferences
+Add custom fields to user preferences at Kimai

 New fields:
 * Dependentes